 There will be two exams, a number of written exercises and cases, and several group presentations.
-Materials covered by guest lecturers will be included on the examination.
 Students are expected to arrange their personal schedules to be present.
 Students must inform the professor prior to turning in a late assignment or missing an exam or even valid excuses will not be considered.